Choosing the correct pillow for sleep is important. Afterall, we spend on average one third of our life sleeping.

 How often you should replace your pillow depends mostly on the type of pillow you have.
 Here’s a neat list that shows the lifespan of the most common pillow types:

 So, if you know that your pillow is older than this, it’s likely time to change it out soon.

-If you want to learn more about things indicating that it’s time for replacement, check out our post When to Replace Your Pillow?
+If you want to know more about things indicating that it’s time for replacement, check out our post: When to Replace Your Pillow?
 Average lifespan of all pillow types.

 How do I Recycle my Pillow?